Deepikamutyala/project-planning/README.md

 # project-planning
-Contains hits for team planning
+Go to the Wiki for guidelines and hits for team planning.